chameleonhead/stratrack/libs/mql-interpreter/README.md

 be accessed through `getBuiltin()`.
 A few helpers such as `ArrayResize` and `StringTrimLeft` have working implementations.

+Builtins fall into two categories. **Core** builtins are environment independent and always behave the same (e.g. `ArrayResize` or `Print`).
+Others like `iMA` or `AccountBalance` depend on trading platform data and default to no-ops.
+Host applications may provide real implementations by calling `registerEnvBuiltins()` before executing code.

 Global variables declared at the top level are parsed as well.
 Qualifiers like `static`, `input` and `extern` are recorded along with optional initial values and any array dimensions.
 The runtime exposes these under